mmassie/JunkDrawerGame/README.md

-# Junk Drawer Scorecard Game
+# Junk Drawer Scorecard Game / Elise's Cafe Menu

-Here's a simple scorecard game to clutter score your junk drawer.
+Here's a simple scorecard game to clutter score your junk drawer. -> Now is a little person's imaginary cafe

 Also, this was for me to get some time in learning Gatsby and React

 --